the-y9/post-tag/README.md

 # FastAPI Blog Post Management with Tagging

-This project is a blog post management system built with FastAPI, MySQL, and Python.
+This project is a blog post management system built with FastAPI, MySQL, and Click.
 It allows users to create, retrieve, and search for blog posts and associated tags.
 The system supports the following actions:

 - **Creating new blog posts** with optional tags.
 - **Retrieving all posts** and filtering by tags.